ibm-cloud-docs/mqcloud/mqoc_monitor_qm.md

 # Monitoring a queue manager with Sysdig
 {: #monitor_sysdig}

-IBM MQ on Cloud generates metrics from queue managers that are displayed in your IBM Cloud Monitoring instances.
+IBM MQ on Cloud, paid plans, generate metrics from queue managers that are displayed in your IBM Cloud Monitoring instances.
 IBM Cloud Monitoring is operated by Sysdig in partnership with IBM.
 {: shortdesc}

 ## Platform metrics overview